Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Preliminary: Representation of Compact Lie Groups

-We write $e$ for the identity element of $\Gp$.
-Let $\mathfrak{g}$ be the Lie algebra of $\Gp$, identified with the space of left-invariant vector fields on $\Gp$.
-If a basis $X_1,\cdots,X_n$ for $\mathfrak{g}$ is given, then for any multi-index $\alpha\in\mathbb{N}_0^n$, write $X^\alpha=X_1^{\alpha_1}\cdots X_n^{\alpha_n}$ for the left-invariant differential operator composed by these basis vectors, in the ``normal" ordering.
-When $\alpha$ runs through all multi-indices, the operators $X^\alpha$ span the universal enveloping algebra of $\mathfrak{g}$, which is the content of the Poincaré–Birkhoff–Witt theorem; however, this fact is not needed within our scope.
+for the left-invariant differential operator composed by these basis vectors, in the ``normal" ordering.
+When $\alpha$ runs through all multi-indices, the operators $\{X^\alpha\}$ span the universal enveloping algebra of $\mathfrak{g}$, which is the content of the Poincaré–Birkhoff–Witt theorem; however, this fact is not needed within our scope.

 Since $\Gp$ is semi-simple and compact, the Killing form

 on $\Gp$ is non-degenerate and negative definite, where $\mathrm{Ad}$ is the adjoint representation.
 A Riemann metric on $\Gp$ can thus be introduced as the opposite of the Killing form.
 The Laplace operator corresponding to this metric, usually called \emph{Casimir element} in representation theory, is given by